CaronLab/mhc-validator/README.md

 ### Tutorial to use MHCvalidator based on an example file

 The first step is to create a new python file (example: mhcvalidator_test.py) in you venv, then set parameters and load data (database search results in PIN format).
-In this example we provide 2 example data files (.pin files) that you downloaded when cloning the  mhc-validator repository.
+In this example we use the data provided in the github.com/CaronLab/mhc-validator master branch that you pulled earlier.
+In other words you have the data already downloaded and everything shoul dbe ready to go!

+Now load the requ

 ```python
 from mhcvalidator import MhcValidator